node-ex/experiments--nx-nestjs-angular--angular-ssr-proxied-through-be/README.md

 This is an experiment project that demonstrates how to proxy request to Angular SSR server app through the NestJS backend.
 It also shows how to serve static built files for another Angular app.

+Implementation: See a couple of latest commits.

+### Experiment 1 - Without Docker container

 Steps:

 1. Setup the repository (see below)